 Fault location and fault type are determined using a single-ended impedance calculation that is based upon an algorithm using measured values.
-Following below are the required line parameters needed to be entered as well as the outputs obtained in the SOE log and for protocols.
-Information on triggering and recording for fault location can be found in section 5.3.7.
+Following below are the required line parameters needed to be entered for fault location as well as the outputs obtained in the SOE log and for protocols.
+Information on triggering and recording for fault location can be found in sections 5.3.7.